 Choosing the right floor

-Installing swiftlock flooring in 10 steps
+Installing a swiftlock flooring

 Choosing the floor that suits your house best isn’t easy.
 But once the purchase is done, the simple part starts.
-A swiftlock floor can easily be installed.
+A swiftlock flooring can easily be installed.
 Before you start, make sure that the surface is solid and dry.
 Take the floor into the room while still packed.
 Leave it there for at least 48 hours, so the material can adjust to the environment.
 After this is done, you only have to follow these steps.

 - If there are floor trims in the room, remove them carefully with a hammer and a pry bar.
-You will have to use these again at the end
+You will have to use these again at the end.

 - When the floor will be installed over concrete, a sub-floor has to be installed first.